Growing mushrooms in wooden logs with mushroom dowels

 The mycelium grows faster in warm and humid conditions.
 If you want to get your harvest sooner you can pre-grow them according to these instructions at least over winter.

 Place the inoculated logs in plastic bags with 1-3 logs per bag.
+You can also saw the logs in shorter pieces and put them in regular shopping sized plastic bags if you do not have big ones.
 Close them loosely, but not completely airtight.
-Store them in a dark and warm place (approx. 20 ° C is ideal) until the white mycelium is visible at the ends of the log on the sawing surface.
+Store them in a dark and warm place (approx. 20°C is ideal) until the white mycelium is visible at the ends of the log on the sawing surface.
 The logs can then be removed from the bags and taken out to their final location.

 Fungal varieties grow at different rates: for example, this method of incubation takes about 3-6 months for oyster mushrooms and about 6-12 months for shiitake.